About squints or strabismus

+Squints affect about 3% of children.
 Squints are quite common in premature babies or babies who have low birth weight.
 Eye problems like squints also tend to run in families.

-Symptoms of a squint
+Symptoms of a squint or strabismus

-Newborn babies sometimes look like this from time to time, but this usually sorts itself out when they gain more muscle control, after about three months.
-But if your baby’s eyes constantly look in different directions, you should take your baby to an eye specialist for assessment.
+Newborn babies sometimes look like this from time to time, but this usually sorts itself out when they gain more muscle control, which is about six months.
+Older children don’t grow out of a squint.

 Squints can also change depending on how much your child is concentrating.